signalfx/signalfx-agent/docs/agent-k8s-install-helm.md

 # Install Using Helm

-SignalFx Smart Agent is deprecated.
-For details, see the [Deprecation Notice](/docs/smartagent-deprecation-notice)
+:warning: **SignalFx Smart Agent is deprecated.
+For details, see the [Deprecation Notice](/docs/smartagent-deprecation-notice)** :warning:

 Use the Helm package manager to install the Smart Agent to Kubernetes environments.